-The home building industry agrees that some impact fees are necessary to cover the costs of increased public services for new home development.
-Timing of when fees are charged, and other infrastructure financing methods can balance the burden tacked onto housing construction.
-Local officials must keep all this in mind and impose impact fees fairly with the cost to the home buyer in mind.
+The home building industry agrees that some impact fees are necessary to cover the costs of increased public services for new home developments.

+However, local officials must impose impact fees fairly with the cost to the home buyer in mind.